 Official site: http://www.lutherburbank.org/

 6. Railroad Square Historic District

-A passenger line now takes tourists from the neighboring city of San Rafael to the Railroad Square Depot for a fun afternoon or overnight getaway.
 The Santa Rosa Creek Trail runs adjacent to the historic district, and for some nightlife, the 6th Street Playhouse features regional productions and evening shows on two different stages.
-For historic accommodations next to the Depot, Hotel La Rose provides a luxurious overnight experience in a century-old building.
+And for historic accommodations next to the Depot, Hotel La Rose provides a luxurious overnight experience in a century-old building.

 Address: 9 Fourth Street, Santa Rosa, California

 Official site: https://www.railroadsquare.net/